eye-division/rosa-prod-site/_projects/bbc-radio-4---a-pebble-in-your-pocket.md

 Why do people love pebbles?
 What is it about their appearance, texture, sounds, history and folklore that inspires us?
 BBC Radio 4 invites you on a lyrical pebble pilgrimage, shaped by the sounds of scrunching shingle and wild waves.

-This digital stories is a companion to the radio programme
+The link to this digital story adds a visual dimension to the radio programme

 [https://stories.rosaproductions.co.uk/a-pebble-for-your-thoughts-/index.html](https://stories.rosaproductions.co.uk/a-pebble-for-your-thoughts-/index.html){: target="_blank"}